Rodgers, Packers rout Vikings 41-17, control playoff fate | Times Leader

 INJURIES

-The Vikings lost two of their starting offensive linemen to calf injuries in the first quarter: center Austin Schlottmann right tackle Brian O’Neill.
+The Vikings lost two of their starting offensive linemen to injuries in the first quarter.
+Center Austin Schlottmann suffered a broken fibula and right tackle Brian O’Neill departed with a calf injury.
 Schlottmann was starting in place of Garrett Bradbury, who missed a fourth straight game with a back injury.

 Chris Reed, who hadn’t played an offensive snap all season, took over for Schlottmann at center.
 Olisaemeka Udoh filled in at right tackle.